The Rainy Day Fund has been a topic of much discussion recently. In this post, you'll find answers to frequently asked questions.

 "The supplemental appropriations bill enacted by the 79th Legislature in 2005, HB 10 by Pitts, appropriated approximately $1.1 billion from the Rainy Day Fund for fiscal 2005 and a further $872 million for fiscal 2006-07.
 This $1.9 billion, along with other funds, was used to finance appropriations in HB 10 for a number of budget areas, including Child Protective Services, Medicaid, CHIP, and public education."

 Which bills have appropriated money from the Economic Stabilization Fund?

-A three-fifths vote in both chambers is required to appropriate money in the Fund (Texas Constitution Art.
+A three-fifths vote in both chambers is required to appropriate money from the fund (Texas Constitution Art.
 3, Sec.
 49-g).

 What was the economic situation in Texas when the Economic Stabilization Fund was created?

 In the mid-1980s, Texas experienced a severe economic crisis.
-In 1984, against a backdrop of declining tax revenues, the 68th Legislature, 2nd Called Session passed a major package of tax increases.
+In 1984, against a backdrop of declining tax revenues, the 68th 2nd C.S. passed a major package of tax increases.
 Two reports by the House Research Organization provide information on these increases: